Cash out refinancing on investment and rental properties

 Freedom Mortgage Corporation is not a financial advisor.
 The ideas outlined above are for informational purposes only and are not investment or financial advice.
 Consult a financial advisor before making important financial decisions.

-Last reviewed by Freedom Mortgage Corporation, May 2023
+Last reviewed and updated by Freedom Mortgage Corporation, May 2023